Analysis and Transformation

-Students are expected to join the National Council of the Teachers of English, Michigan Council of the Teachers of English, Association of Writers and Writing Programs, and/or the Modern Language Association and write a proposal to present at a professional conference, such as the NCTE Conference (Chicago, Nov.
-17-20) or the AWP Conference.
+Students are expected to join the National Council of the Teachers of English, Michigan Council of the Teachers of English, Association of Writers and Writing Programs, and/or the Modern Language Association and write a proposal to present at a professional conference, such as the NCTE Conference, AWP Conference, or other professional English/education conference.

 Class participation is vital in 6800, missing classes may lower the grade and missing more than 3 classes may lead to failing.
 This class will follow WMU academic honesty policies.
 If at any point in the semester if you feel stress, English 6800 offers free on-line therapy from Eliza!